julioespin/julioespin.github.io/Massachusetts_School_Analysis.md

 The last KPI we looked at was the students 4th grade math scores.
 The superintendent believes that 4th grade math is key to a students future success and would like to improve the states 4th grade math scores.
 We created a bar graph, to show the average % of 4th grade math scores with a passing threshold of 50% or higher.
 We see that there are only 4 districts that meet or exceed that threshold.
 These schools are:

-  -Community Day Charter Public School- R. Kingman Webster -Community Day Charter Public School - Prospect -Community Day Charter Public School -Gateway -Orleans
+  -Community Day Charter Public School-R. Kingman Webster -Community Day Charter Public School-Prospect -Community Day Charter Public School-Gateway -Orleans

 <img src="images/Massachussets Math Passing.png"/>